patriciogonzalezvivo/glslViewer/README.md

 * `frag`: return the source of the fragment shader

 * `vert`: return the source of the vertex shader

+* `buffers`: return a list of active buffers as their sampler2D uniform name

+* `uniforms`: return a list of active uniforms together with their values in CSV format

+* `textures`: return a list of active textures as their sampler2D uniform name folowed by the file path to the source image

 * `window_width`, `window_height`, `screen_size` and `viewport` : return the size of the windows, screen and viewport (content of `u_resolution`)